-The Food and Drug Administration (FDA) has the responsibility for carrying out an electronic product radiation control program mandated by the Electronic Product Radiation Control provisions of the Food Drug and Cosmetic Act.
-Through its Center for Devices and Radiological Health, FDA sets and enforces standards of performance for electronic products to assure that radiation emissions do not pose a hazard to public health.
+Through its Center for Devices and Radiological Health (CDRH), the FDA sets and enforces standards of performance for electronic products to assure that radiation emissions do not pose a hazard to public health.

-A Federal standard limits the amount of microwaves that can leak from an oven throughout its lifetime to 5 milliwatts (mW) of microwave radiation per square centimeter at approximately 2 inches from the oven surface.
+A Federal standard (21 CFR 1030.10) limits the amount of microwaves that can leak from an oven throughout its lifetime to 5 milliwatts (mW) of microwave radiation per square centimeter at approximately 2 inches from the oven surface.
 This limit is far below the level known to harm people.
 Microwave energy also decreases dramatically as you move away from the source of radiation.
-A measurement made 20 inches from an oven would be approximately one one-hundredth of the value measured at 2 inches.
+A measurement made 20 inches from an oven would be approximately 1/100th of the value measured at 2 inches from the oven.

-The standard also requires all ovens to have two independent interlock systems that stop the production of microwaves the moment the latch is released or the door opened.
+The standard also requires all ovens to have two independent interlock systems that stop the production of microwaves the moment the latch is released or the door is opened.
 In addition, a monitoring system stops oven operation in case one or both of the interlock systems fail.
-The noise that many ovens continue to make after the door is open is usually the fan.
-The noise does not mean that microwaves are being produced.
-There is no residual radiation remaining after microwave production has stopped.
-In this regard a microwave oven is much like an electric light that stops glowing when it is turned off.

-Much research is under way on microwaves and how they might affect the human body.
-It is known that microwave radiation can heat body tissue the same way it heats food.
+Microwave radiation can heat body tissue the same way it heats food.
 Exposure to high levels of microwaves can cause a painful burn.
-The lens of the eye is particularly sensitive to intense heat, and exposure to high levels of microwaves can cause cataracts.
-Likewise, the testes are very sensitive to changes in temperature.
-Accidental exposure to high levels of microwave energy can alter or kill sperm, producing temporary sterility.
-But these types of injuries - burns, cataracts, temporary sterility - can only be caused by exposure to large amounts of microwave radiation, much more than the 5mW limit for microwave oven leakage.
+Two areas of the body, the eyes and the testes, are particularly vulnerable to RF heating because there is relatively little blood flow in them to carry away excess heat.
+Additionally, the lens of the eye is particularly sensitive to intense heat, and exposure to high levels of microwaves can cause cataracts.
+But these types of injuries – burns and cataracts – can only be caused by exposure to large amounts of microwave radiation.

-At one time there was concern that leakage from microwave ovens could interfere with certain electronic cardiac pacemakers.
+At one time there was concern that radiation leakage from microwave ovens could interfere with certain electronic cardiac pacemakers.
 Similar concerns were raised about pacemaker interference from electric shavers, auto ignition systems, and other electronic products.
-FDA does not specifically require microwave ovens to carry warnings for people with pacemakers.
-The problem has been largely resolved because pacemakers are now designed to be shielded against such electrical interference.
-However, patients with pacemakers may wish to consult their physicians if they have concerns.
+While FDA does not specifically require microwave ovens to carry warnings for people with pacemakers, this problem has largely been resolved as today’s pacemakers are designed to shield against such electrical interference.
+However, patients with pacemakers are encouraged to consult their physicians if they have concerns.

 - Follow the manufacturer's instruction manual for recommended operating procedures and safety precautions for your oven model.

-- Don't operate an oven if the door does not close firmly or is bent, warped, or otherwise damaged.
+- Don't operate a microwave oven if the door does not close firmly or is bent, warped, or otherwise damaged.

-- Never operate an oven if you have reason to believe it will continue to operate with the door open.
+- Stop using a microwave oven if it continues to operate with the door open.

 - As an added safety precaution, don't stand directly against an oven (and don't allow children to do this) for long periods of time while it is operating.

-- Users should not heat water or liquids in the microwave oven for excessive amounts of time.
+- Do not heat water or liquids in the microwave oven longer than recommended in the manufacturer’s instructions.

 - Some ovens should not be operated when empty.
 Refer to the instruction manual for your oven.

-- Clean the oven cavity, the outer edge of the cavity, and the door with water and a mild detergent.
+- Regularly clean the oven cavity, the outer edge of the cavity, and the door with water and a mild detergent.
 A special microwave oven cleaner is not necessary.
-Do not use scouring pads, steel wool, or other abrasives.
+Be sure to not use scouring pads, steel wool, or other abrasives.